brycewray/hugo-site/content/posts/2019/10/its-about-food-not-decor.md

 I am a curious tech geek, so I will keep learning, and perhaps even switching platforms from time to time as the learning may dictate.
 This ain't the Army, after all.
 But I will do so without compromising what I bring to you here.
 There aren't many of you, so Google Analytics tells me daily, but I still appreciate your choice to stop by, and I intend to help you make the most of that choice.

-And I **really** hope that's the last thing I need to say on that subject---almost as much as some of you probably do.
+And I **really** hope that's the last thing I need to say on that subject --- almost as much as some of you probably do.